Time Warner Cable makes good start to Q4

-BARCELONA (Reuters) - Time Warner Cable TWC.N, the second-largest U.S. cable provider, has made a good start to the fourth quarter in terms of net subscriber additions, its finance director said.
+BARCELONA, Nov 15 (Reuters) - Time Warner Cable, the second-largest U.S. cable provider, has made a good start to the fourth quarter in terms of net subscriber additions, its finance director said.

 “We are a few weeks into the quarter and we are a little bit ahead of where we were last year,” Irene Esteves told a Morgan Stanley investor conference on Thursday.